BedrockStreaming/LogBridgeBundle/README.md

 # LogBridgeBundle

-Symfony Bundle from log Request/Response with Monolog.
+Symfony Bundle to log Request/Response with Monolog.

 ## Features